-The Associated Students of Madison (ASM) is composed of roughly 50 elected or appointed students, 50 student employees, 12 professional staff members, and 200 student appointees on committees that hold legal rights to recommend university policies, budgets, and candidates for UW employment.
-ASM allocates approximately $43 million in segregated university fees each year and is responsible for management of the Student Activity Center, distribution of the student bus pass, and the day to day operations of StudentPrint.
+The Associated Students of Madison (ASM) is official student government of UW-Madison, representing the needs of over 43,000 students.
+ASM is composed of roughly 50 elected or appointed students, 50 student employees, 12 professional staff members, and 200 student appointees on committees that hold legal rights to recommend university policies, budgets, and candidates for UW employment.
+ASM allocates approximately $51 million in segregated university fees each year and is responsible for management of the Student Activity Center, distribution of the student bus pass, and the day to day operations of StudentPrint.
 ASM is not a Registered Student Organization.
 The roles of ASM can be divided into three categories: direct action, governance, and service.

 The Associated Students of Madison (ASM) is first and foremost a grassroots organization that works to directly involve and empower all students in making their own lives better by participating in strategic campaigns.
 Through this work students learn to be effective, engaged citizens who can coordinate and advocate for themselves.
 This aspect of ASM is most prominent during the recruitment drives, through the work of open committees and campaigns, and via intern projects.

 Most of ASM’s victories have come as a result of direct action campaigns, which have won:

 - Thousands of registered voters

 - Two student regent seats

 - Student controlled campus space

 ASM is also an official part of the Wisconsin state government: a statutorily charged agency that allocates student activity fees, in consultation with the Chancellor, and reviews and recommends changes to campus policy pertaining to student life, services, and interests.

 Wisconsin is the only state in the Union where the law, Wisconsin State Statute, §36.09(5), requires the University to gain student approval of certain policies before they can go into effect.